Admins / Consultants / RevOps / Sales Cloud

 Summary

-Out-of-the-box Account Plans have been a long-awaited functionality, and surely, a lot of Salesforce professionals will dive right in as soon as possible following its release.
-By removing the need to acquire third-party tools or build a custom solution from scratch, the Account Plans, alongside the customizable metrics and objectives, can supercharge how your team works and further enhance your organization’s account-based selling initiatives.
+Out-of-the-box Account Plans have been a long-awaited functionality, and surely, a lot of Salesforce professionals dove right in immediately following them becoming generally available.
+By removing the need to acquire third-party tools or build a custom solution from scratch, the Account Plans, alongside the customizable measures and objectives, can supercharge how your team works and further enhance your organization’s account-based selling initiatives.

 The Author